UTHSC and BMHCC Physical Therapy Orthopaedic Clinical Residency Program

 - Clinical research opportunities

-- All application materials due January 15 each year.
+- Application materials are due January 15 each year.

 - Current license to practice physical therapy in the United States.